 A summary of what is left to do to complete your project and your assessment of how you will do so within the remaining time.

-You will prepare and submit a final report of your project, which should focus on summarizing and describing your efforts made, as well as the results of that effort.
+Each student or group will prepare and submit a final report of their project, which should focus on summarizing and describing efforts made, as well as the results of that effort.

 A catchy and descriptive title for your project.
 Have some fun with this.